Christie Farrell Lee & Bell

 The immediate hours and days after a dog bite incident are critical, not just for your health but also for any potential legal proceedings.
 Being aware of these necessary steps can help you navigate this challenging time effectively and ensure that you receive the justice and compensation you deserve.

 At Christie Farrell Lee & Bell, we understand the physical and emotional toll a dog bite incident can take on an individual.
-So if you or a loved one has been the victim of a dog bite, do not hesitate to contact us today for a free consultation.
+So if you or a loved one has been the victim of a dog bite, do not hesitate to contact us today for a free consultation to discuss a potential Indianapolis premises liability lawsuit.

 Categories